ddev/ddev/docs/content/users/quickstart.md

 !!!warning "Caution"
     Changing the `<key>` for a webspace later on causes problems.
 It is recommended to decide on the value for the key before the database is build in the next step.

 The information for the database connection is set in the environment variable `DATABASE:URL`.
-For development simply clone the `.env` file by `cp .env .env.local` and change the environment variable to:
+For development, clone the `.env` file by `cp .env .env.local` and change the environment variable to:

 ```bash
 DATABASE_URL="mysql://db:db@db:3306/db?serverVersion=8.0.32&charset=utf8mb4"